dolftenhave/milestone2_compx323/gen/README.md

 There are several different type of arguments used to greate the data

 - **varchar** `-v <length>` legnth 1 to n.
 - **integer** `-i <length>` lengtth 0 will auto increment starting form 1.
-A fixed lenth will generate a random number with that many digits *e.g. 2 will generate a number 10-99*
+A fixed lenth will generate a random number with that many digits _e.g.
+2 will generate a number 10-99_
 - **date** `-d` will generate a random date in the format DD/MM/YYYY
 - **time** `-t` will generate a random time
 - **file** `-f <path to file> <column to choose the data from>` will take data from a specified column of another csv file and insert it into this column.
 This is used in instances of foreign keys.
 - **double** `-o <length> <delimiter position>` will generate a dounle with the length and position of the delimiter.
 - **sequential int** `-I <staring number>` will generate a sequential integer for each line
 - **sequntial varchar** `-V <length>` will generate sequential varchar character for each line.
-Starting with *AAAA, AAAB, AAAC, ... , zzzz*.
+Starting with _AAAA, AAAB, AAAC, ... , zzzz_.
 This will be done based on the ascii value of the letters.
 - **sequential file** `-F <path to file> <column to choose from>` Will take data from the file starting from the top of the file untill the end.
 It will loop if the end is reached.
+- **Hexadecimal Value** `-h <length>` will generate a hexademimal value of length _length_. e.g. length 5 will could create _F86A1_.

-*Note:* Sequential data type are a good use when generating unique data or when you want to ensure that every case in a file is used at least once.
+_Note:_ Sequential data type are a good use when generating unique data or when you want to ensure that every case in a file is used at least once.

 ## MakeCSV